google/WebFundamentals/src/content/en/updates/2016/10/resizeobserver.md

 design. `ResizeObserver` is no exception.
 You create a `ResizeObserver` object and pass a callback to the constructor.
-The callback will be given an array of `ResizeObserverEntries` – one entry per observed element – which contain the new dimensions for the element.
+The callback will be given an array of `ResizeObserverEntries` – one entry per observed element – which contains the new dimensions for the element.

     var ro = new ResizeObserver( entries => {
       for (let entry of entries) {